vulcan25/image_processor/README.md

 This stack presents two ways of running:

-1. As a Flask app in the `processing` container which contains all the heavy processing dependencies.
+1. As a Flask app in the `processor` container which contains all the heavy processing dependencies.
-2. As a Flask app in its own lighter `flask` container which passes the processing to the `processing` container via `rq`
+2. As a Flask app in its own lighter `flask` container which passes the processing to the `processor` container via `rq`

 Initially I implemented mode (2), then I realised performance was very fast with mode (1):  `~1.6` seconds per image conversion on a CPU.
 However in mode (1) when a request comes in a UWSGI worker which handles the request will block.
 This is a consideration when scaling, as if you want to handle bulk ingress of images, a CPU core is needed per request, and unavailable while the processing happens.
 With mode (2) many images can be uploaded quickly, then processing capacity scaled for demand.
 With the latter mode the endpoint returns a url for the image.
 Until processing is complete it currently just returns a string 'processing'.